jvansch1/ycharts-wiki/YCharts-Project-Planning-Guide.md

 **Output:**
 1. An estimate in weeks or months (depending on how large the project is)
-1. A written document of logical parts of the project and rough idea if parts of it are parallelize or sequential.
+1. A written document of logical parts of the project and a rough idea if parts of it are parallelized or sequential.

 <hr>

 ### 5. Create Technical Spec Document

-Before an engineer can start implementing or working on a project there needs to be an formalized spec document.
-The goal of the document is to syntehsize all the work that has been done up until thise point in a concise manner so whoever is implementing the project has context.
+Before an engineer can start implementing or working on a project there needs to be a formalized spec document.
+The goal of the document is to synthesize all the work that has been done up until this point in a concise manner so whoever is implementing the project has context.

 [Example](https://gist.github.com/KFoxder/eeefb1f02a0fe86545142e8cebfa9759)